appbaseio/Docs/content/docs/hosting/byoc/connect-to-aws-opensearch.md

 sidebar: 'docs'
 ---

 You can use Appbase.io to supercharge your Elasticsearch cluster that is deployed on a 3rd party service such as AWS Elasticsearch service.
-There are 2 major ways to securely connect to your Elasticsearch cluster when using Appbase.io [Bring Your Own Cluster (BYOC) option](/docs/hosting/byoc/).
+There are 2 major ways to securely connect to your Elasticsearch cluster when using Appbase.io [Open Source Deployment](/docs/hosting/open-source/).

 ## 1. Basic Authentication